johnno1962/InjectionIII/README.md

 [HotReloading Project](https://github.com/johnno1962/HotReloading):
-A version of InjectionIII that works just by adding this Swift Package to your project.
+A version of InjectionIII that works just by adding this Swift Package to your project (and adding the -interposable linker flag).
 See the repo README for details.
 Remember not to leave this package configured into your project for a release build or it will bloat your app binary!

-**On-Device Injection**: Instead of loading  the `iOSInjection.bundle`, add the [HotReloading](https://github.com/johnno1962/HotReloading) Swift Package to your project and add a "Build Phase" above to run the `injectiond` daemon version of the InjectionIII.app and you should be able to perform injection on a iOS or tvOS device.
+**On-Device Injection**: Instead of loading  the `iOSInjection.bundle`, add the [HotReloading](https://github.com/johnno1962/HotReloading) Swift Package to your project and add a "Build Phase" in the README to run the `injectiond` daemon version of the InjectionIII.app and you should be able to perform injection on a iOS or tvOS device.
 For more detail and the limitations  of this new feature, see the README of the [HotReloading](https://github.com/johnno1962/HotReloading) project.

 ### Limitations/FAQ